 Taste and odor complaints at the tap may be due to algae, which originate in source reservoirs, typically in trace amounts.
 Occasionally, a particular species grows rapidly, increasing its concentration in water.
 When Synura, Dolichospermum (formerly called Anabaena), or other nuisance algae bloom, MWRA may treat the reservoirs with copper sulfate, an algaecide.
 During the winter and spring, diatom numbers may increase.
 While diatoms are not a taste and odor concern, consumers using filters may notice more frequent changing of the filters is needed.

-No complaints which may be related to algae were reported during April from local water departments.
+Of the twenty-two water quality complaints received during June, seven complaints concerned taste and odor which may be related to algae were reported from the local water departments in the CVA communities.